CaptainCrouton89/CosmicNotes/README.md

 - **Rich Text Editor**: Create and edit notes with a full-featured Markdown editor
 - **Automatic Tagging**: AI suggests relevant tags based on your note content
 - **Note Categorization**: Organize notes by categories (scratchpad, to-do, journal, etc.)
-- **Personal/Work Zones**: Separate notes into personal, work, or other zones
+- **Personal/Work Zones**: Separate notes into personal or work zones
 - **Search**: Powerful semantic search to find notes by content similarity
 - **Tag Management**: Add, merge, and manage tags to organize your knowledge
 - **Chat Interface**: Interact with your notes through a conversational interface